BastianSalvo/BastianSalvo/README.md

 ###

-<p align="left">✨ Creating bugs since 2023<br>📚 I'm currently learning cybersecurity, MySQL, Git & GitHub, and programming fundamentals<br>🎯 Goals: Become a professional in the field of ethical hacking and cybersecurity<br>🎲 Fun fact: I started by helping as a teaching assistant and now I’m building my own tech journey</p>
+<p align="left">✨ I'm currently learning cybersecurity, MySQL, Python, Git & GitHub, and programming fundamentals<br>🎯 Goals: To become a professional in the field of cybersecurity.<br>🎲 Fun fact: I can't focus on studying just one thing.</p>

 ###